 Mauro Dell'Ambrogio was from 2013 to 2018 State Secretary for Education Research and Innovation in the new Department of Economics, Education and Research WBF (formerly EVD).
 Prior to that, he took service in public functions in the canton of Ticino, such as Project Manager for the establishment of Università della Svizzera italiana (USI) and General Secretary of the USI.

 Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
-In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
+In her research, she seeks to understand the eco- nomic lives of the poor, with the aim to help design and evaluate social policies.
 She has worked on health, education, financial inclusion, environment, and governance.
 Duflo has received numerous academic honors and prizes including 2019 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (with co-Laureates Abhijit Banerjee and Michael Kremer).

 Raquel Fernández is Professor of Economics at New York University.
 Her research focuses on sovereign debt, public economics, economics of gender, political economy, economics and culture, and income inequality.